Headlines From The Onion That Later Came True

 In 1995, streaming was in its infancy.
 Anyone trying to catch a live-broadcast sports event or a radio show on the web was treated to a painfully long wait and frequent buffer times, all while the good old dial-up modem buzzed and hissed frustrations to epic levels.
 Sure, technology made some serious leaps and bounds in those days, but the idea of watching an entire movie or TV show on the computer was as laughable to GenX as the idea of reading personal computers was to the punch card set.
 Only satirical news sources like The Onion japed futuristically about the revolutionary move of watching television on a computer instead of a TV screen, as detailed in a story from 1998.

-Their exciting faux-development, which detailed the 75-minute download of an eight minute segment of "3rd Rock From The Sun," may have mocked the "grainy" image moving across the window at "six frames per second," but beneath the article's tongue-in-cheek nature was a hint of things to come.
-Less than 10 years later, Netflix, Microsoft, and Apple would kick-start the streaming revolution that changed the way many viewed movies and television, as per The Guardian.
-Now, people regularly blow entire weekends without even blinking, bingeing on "Buffy the Vampire Slayer" and "The Real Housewives" without giving true respect to the all-seeing eye of The Onion.
+Their exciting faux-development, which detailed the 75-minute download of an eight-minute segment of "3rd Rock From The Sun," may have mocked the "grainy" image moving across the window at "six frames per second," but beneath the article's tongue-in-cheek nature was a hint of things to come.
+Less than 10 years later, Netflix, Microsoft, and Apple would kick-start the streaming revolution that changed the way many viewed movies and television.
+Now, people regularly blow entire weekends without even blinking, bingeing on "Buffy the Vampire Slayer" and "The Real Housewives" without giving true respect to the all-seeing eye of The Onion, which predicted the creation of Netflix.

 RIAA Sues Radio Stations For Giving Away Free Music (2002)

-The Onion's clever 2002 article arrived during a time when person-to-person file sharing services like Napster came under heavy fire for piracy (via Complex), and high-profile cases like Metallica's Napster lawsuit dominated the news, as per Kerrang.
+The Onion's clever 2002 article arrived during a time when person-to-person file-sharing services like Napster came under heavy fire for piracy, and high-profile cases like Metallica's Napster lawsuit dominated the news.
 In the article, the Recording Industry Association of America (RIAA) feels it's being cheated of its profits, and musicians are losing out on their royalty checks.
 As a result, they sue radio stations for piracy, something which almost happened five years later.

-In 2008, the RIAA talked about suing radio stations, as per Wired, condemning their broadcasts as "a form of piracy."
-Much like in the prescient article, the RIAA along with MusicFirst demanded radio stations pay royalties to continue playing their music, because "nobody listens to the radio for commercials."
-Duh.
+In 2008, the RIAA talked about suing radio stations, condemning their broadcasts as "a form of piracy."
+Much like in the prescient article, the RIAA, along with MusicFirst, demanded radio stations pay royalties to continue playing their music, claiming that any commercials go ignored.
 The National Association of Broadcasters, of course, retorted that they shouldn't have to pay royalties because of the amount of exposure recording artists receive through their broadcasts.
-Unsurprisingly, the battle of the haves vs. the have-about-the-sames continues to this day.
+Unsurprisingly, the battle of the haves versus the have-about-the-sames continues to this day.

 Family Lets Cars Come Inside House During Snowstorm (2015)